gottschd/playground/small-jmh/README.md

 # Notes
+contains some jmh benchmarks over various topics
-a small jmh about "iso 2 letter code" checks to prove what performs better, map or list impl.
+ - a small jmh about "iso 2 letter code" checks to prove what performs better, map or list impl.
+ - a small jmh about the consequences of hoe to use JAXBContext

 - mvn package
 - >java -jar target/benchmarks.jar BenchmarkLanguageUtils
+- >java -jar target/benchmarks.jar BenchmarkJAXBContext